Inertial confinement fusion: Mechanism of action

 The energy needed to overcome the Coulomb barrier corresponds to the energy of the average particle in a gas heated to 100 million K. The specific heat of hydrogen is about 14 Joule per gram-K, so considering a 1 milligram fuel pellet, the energy needed to raise the mass as a whole to this temperature is 1.4 megajoules (MJ).

 In the more widely developed magnetic fusion energy (MFE) approach, confinement times are on the order of one second.
 However, plasmas can be sustained for minutes.
 In this case the confinement time represents the amount of time it takes for the energy from the reaction to be lost to the environment - through a variety of mechanisms.
 For a one-second confinement, the density needed to meet the Lawson criterion is about 10^{14} particles per cubic centimetre (cc).
-For comparison, air at sea level has about 2.7 x 10^{19} particles/cc, so the MFE approach has been described as "a good vacuum".
+For comparison, air at sea level has about 2.7 × 10^{19} particles/cc, so the MFE approach has been described as "a good vacuum".

-Considering a 1 milligram drop of D-T fuel in liquid form, the size is about 1 mm and the density is about 4 x 10^{20}/cc.
+Considering a 1 milligram drop of D-T fuel in liquid form, the size is about 1 mm and the density is about 4 × 10^{20}/cc.
 Nothing holds the fuel together.
-Heat created by fusion events causes it to expand at the speed of sound, which leads to a confinement time around 2 x 10^{−10} seconds.
-At liquid density the required confinement time is about 2 x 10^{−7}s.
+Heat created by fusion events causes it to expand at the speed of sound, which leads to a confinement time around 2 × 10^{−10} seconds.
+At liquid density the required confinement time is about 2 × 10^{−7}s.
 In this case only about 0.1 percent of the fuel fuses before the drop blows apart.